DSGT-DLP/Deep-Learning-Playground/README.md

 ## Poetry Env Setup

-- `poetry install` in the project root directory (this installs both dev and prod dependencies)
+- `poetry install` in the project root directory (this installs both dev and prod dependencies).
+Make sure you run `pip install poetry` prior to running this command

 - Updating dependencies: `poetry update`